 SpreadsheetConverter offers you lots of basic graphical widgets that make your web page easier to use and to give it a better appearance.
 This is the online help page for many of these widgets.

 This is an introduction to the use of widgets in spreadsheets to improve the functionality and appearance of the converted web page.
 If you haven’t used widgets before, you may want to read the Introduction to widgets in SpreadsheetConverter before you continue.

 Be aware that most of these widgets have no corresponding representation when used in Excel.
 Some of them are unfortunately totally invisible in Excel.
 You have to convert the spreadsheet to web format to see the widget in action.

 This page describes the widgets available in the iPhone/Android flavor.
 There is a similar page describing the widgets in the HTML, Node.js and ASP.Net flavors.

 Text fields are mainly used in electronic forms to mark the fields where the user will enter data that is not used in calculations, e.g. a name or an address.
-You insert a Text field widget by clicking the Text widget in the widgets tab in the SpreadsheetConverter settings panel.
+You insert a Text field widget by clicking the Text widget in the Widgets tab in the SpreadsheetConverter task pane.